Best Online Master’s Degrees in: Media Studies

 - Global Media.
 Students will examine media outlets from a global perspective.
 This will include analysis of media flow, influence, power, and practices around the world.

 Assignments for this type of program are likely to include readings, critical analysis, papers, presentations, and research projects.
 Most students will be required to complete a master’s thesis in their chosen area of specialization.
 This will demonstrate an active understanding of the theories, concepts, and historical information the student has gained throughout the program.

 Building a Career

 Individuals who complete an online master’s degree program in media studies will have the historical knowledge, communication, research, and analytical skills necessary to teach media studies at the high school or community college level.
 Those interested in teaching at a four-year institution, will need to continue on to a Ph.D. program to gain the required credentials.
 However, some media studies graduates opt to apply their skills in other areas.
 Career opportunities may be found in television, film, marketing, online media production, or publishing.

 The U.S. Bureau of Labor Statistics reports that the demand for postsecondary teachers is expected to increase by 17% from 2010 to 2020.
 This is slightly above the 14% rate of growth expected for jobs overall.
-In 2011, the mean annual wage for communications teachers at the postsecondary level was $67,560.
+The mean annual wage for communications teachers at the postsecondary level is $67,560.
 Those who worked for technical or trade schools earned a mean annual wage of $57,320, and instructors at junior colleges actually earned the highest annual salaries, at a mean of $72,810.
 Please note, however, that these statistics may not reflect actual job openings or starting salaries, which can be affected by location, industry, level of experience, education, and the general economic climate.